 Sri Lanka Crypto Safety Guides

-Localized crypto pages for Sri Lankan users who want a practical, safer entry point into crypto.
-The content is designed for high-intent searchers comparing exchanges, checking local availability, and trying to avoid common scams and funding mistakes.
+Crypto safety guides for Sri Lankan users who want a practical, safer entry point into crypto.
+The content helps readers compare exchanges, check local availability, and avoid common scams and funding mistakes.

-This cluster uses that intent to build useful, localized pages.
-The content should stay careful around legal and availability claims, while giving readers a clear framework for checking exchange access, wallet security, funding routes, and red flags before they deposit money.
+These guides stay careful around legal and availability claims while giving readers a clear framework for checking exchange access, wallet security, funding routes, and red flags before they deposit money.

 Verify whether the exchange currently supports signups, verification, deposits, and withdrawals from Sri Lanka before creating an account.